qmac/nba-analysis/README.md

 Summary
 -------------------
+**passing**: creating a graph from player passing data, random walks to simulate possessions done on the frontend

 **positions**: classifying NBA players into positions using a KNearestNeighbors classifier on season statistics

 **styles**: clustering NBA teams and players based on their play styles determined by the frequencies of play types